pixel_extract()

 Value

-A numeric matrix of pixel values with number of rows equal to the
+A numeric matrix or data frame of pixel values with number of rows

-, and number of columns equal to the number of
+.
+The number of columns is equal to the

-is used, number of columns equal to N * N
+is used, number of columns is equal to N * N

 .
 If krnl_dim